StevenMayher/431-2021/classes/class13/README.md

     - you contact Dr. Love by 12 hours after the original deadline (by Tuesday at 9 AM) to request extra time, in which case your lab will still be graded (and you will be eligible for up to 75% of available points) if your lab is completely submitted to Canvas 12-72 hours (so by Thursday at 9 PM) after the original deadline.
     - I will formalize this into the Syllabus and Lab instructions as soon as I can - I hope by class time on Thursday.
 5. We've updated the [Lab X](https://github.com/THOMASELOVE/431-2021/tree/main/labs/labX) instructions a little to provide some additional guidance, and will continue to do so as the semester continues.
 If you come across something useful, please let us know.
+6. I am behind in my work, particularly in adding to the [Course Notes](https://thomaselove.github.io/431-notes/).
+This will certainly happen over the weekend, if not sooner.

 ## Quiz 1 and Next Steps.